helenamabey/Predicting_NHL_Success/README.md

 # Cited for this research

 •	Brownlee, Jason.
 Logistic Regression for Machine Learning.
-Machine Learning Mastery, 2016. [https://machinelearningmastery.com/logistic-regression-for-machine-learning/]
+Machine Learning Mastery, 2016, [https://machinelearningmastery.com/logistic-regression-for-machine-learning/]
 •	Silver, Nate.
-The Signal and the Noise: Why So Many Predictions Fail — But Some Don't.
-Penguin Press, 2012.
+The Signal and the Noise: Why So Many Predictions Fail — But Some Don't, Penguin Press, 2012.
 •	Silver, Nate.
 How Our NHL Predictions Work.
-FiveThirtyEight, 2023. [https://fivethirtyeight.com/methodology/how-our-nhl-predictions-work/]
+FiveThirtyEight, 2023, [https://fivethirtyeight.com/methodology/how-our-nhl-predictions-work/]
 •	Ryder, Alan.
 Elo Rating for the NHL.
-HockeyAnalytics.com, 2016. [https://hockeyanalytics.com/2016/07/elo-ratings-for-the-nhl/#:~:text=And%20that%20has%20led%20to,team%2Don%2Dteam%20games.]
+HockeyAnalytics.com, 2016, [https://hockeyanalytics.com/2016/07/elo-ratings-for-the-nhl/#:~:text=And%20that%20has%20led%20to,team%2Don%2Dteam%20games.]
 •	Zmalski, NHL API Reference.
-GitHub, 2024. [https://github.com/Zmalski/NHL-API-Reference]
+GitHub, 2024, [https://github.com/Zmalski/NHL-API-Reference]

 # AI Statement